InseeFrLab/lockdown-maps-R/readme.md

 ## Some definitions

 Population movements are defined by the number of persons spending the night in _département_ (NUTS3) `d` while being usual resident in _département_ `r`.
 For instance, Paris attracts a large number of people who are staying overnight for business, tourism or other reasons.
-These low-frequency flows are estimated on data of 3 mobile network operators (MNO) covering 16th of January to 16th of March 2020 on one hand (before lockdown) and 17th of March to 11th of May 2020 (during lockdown).
+These low-frequency ''flows'' are estimated on data of 3 mobile network operators (MNO) covering 16th of January to 16th of March 2020 on one hand (before lockdown) and 17th of March to 11th of May 2020 (during lockdown).

 _Overnight Stay département_: For each MNO, a mobile phone is considered as staying overnight if it is stable geographically over a significant period between midnight and 6a.m..
 Such counts - provided by usual place of residency - are combined and adjusted with Insee population counts to form three similar time series, one per each MNO.